abenipa3/cloned-hfla-site/README.md

 </details>

-# Deploying HfLA Live Website to Netlify
+# Deploying Cloned HfLA Live Website to Netlify

 ## Prerequisites
 Note: Most of the links mentioned in this section contain visuals of the steps taken to fulfill this process.